The Boston City Council is set to consider a proposal banning single-use plastic bags and instituting a 5-cent fee.

 - Retail establishments can ask the office of energy, environment and open space for an “undue hardship” exemption.

-The lead sponsor, City Councilor Matt O’Malley, represents West Roxbury and Jamaica Plain, as well as parts of Roslindale and Roxbury.
+The lead sponsor is City Councilor Matt O’Malley.
+O’Malley represents West Roxbury and Jamaica Plain, as well as parts of Roslindale and Roxbury.

 Cambridge and Somerville are on the list of nearby communities that have restricted the use of plastic bags in recent years.

-According to the National Conference of State Legislatures, Chicago, San Francisco, Seattle, and Los Angeles are among those US cities that have banned plastic bags.
+According to the National Conference of State Legislatures, Boston will join a growing list of cities banning plastic bags.
+After all, Chicago, San Francisco, Seattle, and Los Angeles are among those US cities that have banned plastic bags.